hapax/hapax.github.io/assets/chance.md

 provided the difference remains smaller than $1$.
 Thus, the Lyapunov exponent for this system is $\lambda = \log 2$.

+#### Exploring configuration space

+Now, at some point the doubling means that the difference gets so large we need to start throwing away whole numbers, and the exponential separation breaks down.
+This is

 ---

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum"